 Country profile

-Uneven scores across dimensions highlight areas that need targeted coordination.
+Wide gaps between dimensions reveal structural weaknesses that slow coordinated progress.
 High internet adoption enables broad participation in digital learning and innovation.
 Limited tertiary enrollment narrows future talent pipelines and innovation capacity.

 Sparse R&D investment and a small research workforce slow experimentation and delay new ideas from reaching learners.
 Policy execution and regulatory capacity remain weak, leaving reforms fragmented and hard to sustain.
 Girls outperform boys in secondary pathways, adding pressure to address male dropout risks.